jahrik/homelab-ark/GHOST_README.md

 ## Docker

 The [host I'm running this on](https://homelab.business/the-2u-mini-itx-zfs-nas-docker-build-part-2-of-2/) is a very basic install of Ubuntu 18.04 running docker in swarm mode.
-Jenkins and Ansible AWX are both running in docker and will also soon be deployed in the same manner as I am preparing to deploy the Ark server, with themselves!
-That should be fun.
+Jenkins and Ansible AWX are both running in docker and will also soon be deployed in the same manner as I am preparing to deploy the Ark server, with a Jenkinsfile and Ansible playbooks.
+That should make for some fun problems.
 Data persistence is accomplished by mounting docker volumes at stack deployment time.
 A lot of this server build has been manual, but is slowly being put into ansible playbooks, like this one, as I have time.

 So, from the beginning, a system to run this on.
 I won't go in to too much detail on [installing ubuntu](https://www.ubuntu.com/server), or [setting up docker swarm](https://docs.docker.com/engine/swarm/swarm-tutorial/), as they have already been documented extensively, beyond my abilities.
 But once a system is ready and running docker swarm, Jenkins and Ansible AWX are ready to be deployed.
 They are both handled with a docker-stack.yml file and deployed to docker swarm. `/data/` is the root directory on the system where docker will store volumes.